 Our students need academic remediation, 21st century school programs, and a little bit of… space!
 Middle School students in many schools may struggle to settle in socially, but not at Springer.
 Learning struggles prior to coming to Springer are a commonality that bonds our students together more quickly than many parents would have thought.
 Once they are engaged in classes, they realize they can have academic success because they are in the right system to meet their needs.

 Thoughtfully-designed rigor.
-After a morning Homeroom/Advisory period Middle School students have six classes throughout the day, each of which is about 50 minutes in duration.
+After a morning Homeroom/Advisory period Middle School students have seven classes throughout the day.
 Students also engage in Eagles READ, a designated time for students to "Read, Enjoy, And Discover" books on their independent reading levels every day.
 Morning classes conclude with students going to lunch and enjoying a recess period.
-All Middle School students take courses in Mathematics, Literature, Science, Social Studies as well as attend Unified Arts classes such as Physical Education, Art and Music throughout the week.
+All Middle School students take courses in Wilson Reading®, STEAM, Mathematics, Literature, Science, Social Studies as well as attend Unified Arts classes such as Physical Education, Art, Library and Music throughout the week.

 A system designed for success.
 Springer’s Middle School classrooms are all comprised of both a lead Classroom Teacher as well as an Instructional Assistant who provides additional support for learning.
 Instruction takes place in both large groups as well as in small group settings, allowing for students to be confident sharing their thoughts and comfortable asking questions.
 Classrooms typically contain 12-15 students, granting each student access to individual support as well as space to work independently or with peers.